 Saint or sinner

 With its splendid choral movements, Wagner’s ‘romantische Oper’ Tannhäuser is a true ‘singers’ opera’.
-German conductor Christof Loy has signed on for this fresh staging.
+German conductor Marc Albrecht and German director Christof Loy have signed on both for this fresh staging.

 Sacred and profane love

 Tannhäuser is the story of a knight-poet who is unable to choose between sacred love (Elisabeth) and profane love (Venus).
 To oblige the Paris Jockey Club, Wagner opened the first act with a racy bacchanal for dancers.